AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 **edge_group_index** - After determining the edge_group_id of a specific edge, the edge_group_index indicates the index within that <edge-group-id> that contains all the attributes for a particular edge under consideration.

 **edge_id** - Assigns a key to uniquely identify and look up an edge within a population.
-If If not provided, node_ids are implicitly contiguous starting from zero.
+If If not provided, edge_ids are implicitly contiguous starting from zero.

 #### Edges - Optional Reserved Attributes